 Good For Weight Loss

-Similar to chia seeds, irish moss can be used as a nutritious and low calorie thickening agent and filling food source, helpful as a substitute for nuts, fats and carbohydrates in drinks and desserts.
+Similar to chia and flax seeds, irish moss can be used as a nutritious and low calorie thickening agent and filling food source, helpful as a substitute for nuts, fats and carbohydrates in drinks and desserts.
 Its time released nature additionally provides a feeling of fullness that satisfies hunger and acts as a natural appetite suppressant.
 It is a mild laxative and contains small amounts of iodine which can help to boost metabolism and increase energy, beneficial for those wanting to loose excess body weight.

 It is one of the most popular types used to make the seaweed gel as it has a neutral flavor and mild scent.
 One cup of gracilaria soaked in water will increase up to 3-4 times its original size and generally turns a more translucent color when saturated.